 We’re not just talking about polka dot mod dresses from the 1960s (although those are obviously very cool).

 We’re talking about vintage home decor.

-Our spaces tell a story, and we want our home’s to be a good one—one that doesn’t involve eroding away at the health of our planet, a story with a better ending.
+Our spaces tell a story, and we want our home’s to be a good one—one that focuses on sustainable interior design.

-When you buy something from times gone by, it means that no new resources were mined, farmed, or processed (with chemicals) for that new vase on your kitchen table.
+When you buy something from a bygone time, it means that no new resources were mined, farmed, or processed (with chemicals) for that new vase on your kitchen table.

-Pre-owned home decor pieces are also more durable and repairable—unlike many disposable decor items sold today.
+Pre-owned home decor pieces are often more durable—unlike many disposable decor items sold today.